michaelajao/michaelajao.github.io/about.markdown

 ## Contact Me

-If you have any questions, suggestions, or just want to say hi, feel free to reach out to me via email at [ajaoolarinoyemichael@gmail.com](mailto:ajaolarinoyemichael@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/michael-ajao-olarinoye/) and [Twitter](https://twitter.com/michaelajao).
+If you have any questions or just want to say hi, feel free to reach out via email at [ajaoolarinoyemichael@gmail.com](mailto:ajaoolarinoyemichael@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/michael-ajao) and [Twitter](https://twitter.com/michaelajao).